Our SENCo is Jeanne Milstein. Feel free to email her on [email protected]

 How will pupils be involved in decisions regarding provision that can better meet their needs?

-This academic year our school will be using the pupil centred profiles for children with an EHCP.
-These are completed by the pupils themselves and identify their abilities and strengths, their personal aims and the action they require to be taken by the school to reduce barriers to learning and social success.
+Our school uses pupil centred profiles, 'Pupil Passports' for children on the SEN register and those with an EHCP.
+These are completed by the pupils themselves and identify their abilities and strengths, how they like to be supported and what action needs to be taken by the school to reduce barriers to learning and social success.
 Each term, at SEND reviews, the pupil’s views will be gathered on the effectiveness of the action taken so far to meet their needs.

 How will the curriculum be matched to each child’s needs?